CreggLab/CreggLab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 The Cregg Lab is part of the School of Medicine and Public Health at the University of Wisconsin-Madison.
 We are located in the Department of Neuroscience on the 5th floor of WIMR II.
-If you are interested in joining us, click [**here**](https://cregglab.github.io/recruitment/) for information about available openings.
+If you are interested in joining us, click <a href="https://cregglab.github.io/recruitment/" style="text-decoration: none;"><strong>here</strong></a> for information about available openings.

 {%
   include button.html
   type="email"